sleak-lbl/weekly-emails/items/cscratch1.md

 ### Resolution of cscratch1 Issues

-During the NERSC facility power upgrade last week, fixes were deployed for the bugs that led to the cscratch1 outage in September and October.
+During the NERSC facility power upgrade last month, fixes were deployed for the bugs that led to the cscratch1 outage in September and October.
 We are confident that the problem is now fully resolved.